jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

     >>-new(-target-,-messagename-+-------------------------------------------------------+-)--><
                                  +-,-"Individual"--| Arguments |-------------------------+
                                  +--+-------------------+--+--------------------------+--+
-                                    +-,-"Array"-,-expra-+  +-,-namedArguments-:-exprd-+
+                                    +-,-"Array"-,-expra-+  +-,-NAMEDARGUMENTS-:-exprd-+

 ![USE NAMED ARG](SyntaxDiagram/sd_Message_new.png)

-namedArguments: can be abreviated to 1 letter (n:).
+NAMEDARGUMENTS: can be abbreviated to 1 letter (n:).

 -------------